Copenhagen Atomics: History

+Reactor design

+The company describes its reactor core as shaped like an onion, with the outermost layer being a breeding blanket of 2,000 liters of FLiNaK (Lithium Sodium Potassium Fluorides) and ThF4 salts at 600°C used to transmute thorium into fissile Uranium-233.
+The next layer consists of heavy water at 80°C. Farther inward is the pumped fuel salt layer (about 200 liters of FLiNaK and UF4/3), which enters the reactor at 600°C and exits the reactor at 700°C, and serves as both fuel and core coolant.
+The innermost layer is the moderator, more heavy water at 80°C, with the total amount of heavy water being ~1,200 liters.
+The layers are separated by stainless steel, in early versions, but later probably by silicon carbide composites.
+2 to 3 centimetres of yttria stabilised zirconia insulate the heavy water from the hot salts.

+The design requires that fission products are removed online (while the reactor is operating).

 Research and development

 Copenhagen Atomics is pursuing a hardware-driven iterative component-by-component approach to reactor development, instead of a full design license and approval approach.
 Copenhagen Atomics is actively developing and testing valves, pumps, heat exchangers, measurement systems, salt chemistry and purification systems, and control systems and software for molten salt applications.

-The company has also developed the world’s only canned molten salt pump and are developing an active electromagnetic bearing canned molten salt pump.
+The company has also developed the world's only canned molten salt pump and are developing an active electromagnetic bearing canned molten salt pump.

 Copenhagen Atomics offers many of their technologies commercially available to the market.
 This includes pumped molten salt loops for use in molten salt reactor research, as well as highly purified salts for high temperature concentrated solar power, molten salt energy storage, and molten salt chemistry research.

 Environmental Impact

 According to the website Thorium Energy World: "The CAWB [ed.
 Copenhagen Atomics Waste Burner] will use thorium to burn out actinides from spent nuclear fuel in order to convert long-lived radioactive waste into short-lived radioactive waste, while producing large amounts of energy and jobs in present time."